List of Jobs With Career and Salary Information

 Salary and Pay Calculators

 Need more salary information?
-These free salary calculator tools, paycheck calculators, tax calculators, cost-of-living calculators, and salary surveys will help you find out salary and benefits information for jobs of interest.
+There are free salary calculator tools, paycheck calculators, tax calculators, cost-of-living calculators, and salary surveys that can help you find out salary and benefits information for jobs of interest.
 Chart your career path or compare employers with tools from Salary.com, PayScale, Indeed, and more.
 Make sure that you get the full picture of your potential compensation and take-home pay, so you know what to expect before you negotiate your next position.

 When You’re Ready to Negotiate